DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/test-and-tune.rst

 Determine the positions
 ________________________

-At this point, you should either have a layout you're fitting Turntable-EX into, or a layout design that you're working to, with the various turntable connection tracks defined.
+At this point, you should either have a layout you're fitting |EX-TT| into, or a layout design that you're working to, with the various turntable connection tracks defined.

 The simplest way to devise the approximate number of steps for each turntable position is to calculate these based on the degrees each step will turn.

-For the default Turntable-EX configuration with the ULN2003/28BYJ-48 stepper driver/motor combo in half step mode, this should give a step count close to 4096 for a single 360 degree rotation, which means each step is ~0.088 degrees of movement (360/4096 = 0.088).
+For the default |EX-TT| configuration with the ULN2003/28BYJ-48 stepper driver/motor combo in half step mode, this should give a step count close to 4096 for a single 360 degree rotation, which means each step is ~0.088 degrees of movement (360/4096 = 0.088).

 Therefore, to determine the number of steps required to turn a certain number of degrees, use the formula "steps = degrees/degrees per step".
 To turn 10 degrees requires ~114 steps (10 / 0.088 = 113.64).